jinjagit/connect_four/README.md

 ### Methods with no / insufficient tests:

-Game.play: includes a conditional loop, and I don't know how to write an RSpec test for this case (nor if I need to).
+<code>Game.play</code> includes a conditional loop, and I don't know how to write an RSpec test for this case (nor if I need to).
 No tests.

-Game.play_round: includes a call to a method that loops until valid user input is given.
+<code>Game.play_round</code> includes a call to a method that loops until valid user input is given.
 No tests.
 See next issue;

-Game.until_move_input_valid: Only the trivial case where the first user input is valid is tested.
+<code>Game.until_move_input_valid</code> Only the trivial case where the first user input is valid is tested.
 This method contains a loop that calls a check on the user input and prompts for further user inputs if the last input was 'invalid'.
 I don't know how to mock a series of <code>input = gets.chomp</code> events, nor how to deal with conditional loops in RSpec.

-Game.print_game_start: Since this uses Grid.print_posn in the middle of print statements, I cannot 'expect' a simple std.out multi-line string to be its resulting action (though in effect, it is only concerned with a print routine).
-Using a Grid double doesn't seem an option that will solve this issue.
+<code>Game.print_game_start</code> Since this uses <code>Grid.print_posn</code> in the middle of print statements, I cannot 'expect' a simple std.out multi-line string to be its resulting action (though in effect, it is only concerned with a print routine).
+Using a <code>Grid</code> double doesn't seem an option that will solve this issue.

-Game_print_round: Same issue as for Game.print_game_start, above.
+<code>Game_print_round</code> Same issue as for Game.print_game_start, above.

-Game.print_result: Same issue as for Game.print_game_start, above.
+<code>Game.print_result</code> Same issue as for Game.print_game_start, above.